Evidence for a highly opaque large-scale galaxy void at the end of reionization: Discussions

-Our results are also consistent with the late-reionization model \citep{2019MNRAS.485L..24K,2019arXiv190512640K}, in which a decline of galaxy surface density towards an extraordinary Ly$\alpha$ trough is also reproduced. \citet{2019arXiv190512640K} shows in their Figure 10 that the surface density of bright LBGs begins to decline at a relatively large radius of $\sim70~\mathrm{cMpc}$, as seen in the observations.
-However, in this model, underdense regions at the same level as the one where the remarkable trough is seen could also present a low $\taueff\sim2$, because such regions may be ionized shortly before and thus the neutral islands have vanished.
+The possible presence of underdense ``neutral islands'' at $z<6$ has been indeed considered in the late-reionization model \citep{2019MNRAS.485L..24K,2020MNRAS.491.1736K}, which our results are also consistent with. \citet{2020MNRAS.491.1736K} show in their Figure 7 that the surface density of bright LBGs begins to decline at a relatively large radius of $\sim70~\mathrm{cMpc}$.
+However, in this model, underdense regions at the same level as the one where the remarkable trough is seen could also present a low $\taueff\sim2$, because such regions may reionize shortly before and thus the neutral islands vanish.
 This is a critical difference from the fluctuating-$\lambda_\mathrm{mpf}$ model, in which low-$\taueff$ regions should always be associated with overdensities.
-Further observations in different quasar fields with a range of $\taueff$ are important to distinguish between these most plausible models to date.
+Therefore, further observations, especially, to characterize the density variation in low-$\taueff$ regions are important to distinguish between the most plausible models (i.e., the fluctuating-$\lambda_\mathrm{mfp}$ and late-reionization models) to date.